Why is communication important?

 Proactively inviting homeowners to attend board meetings is a great way to communicate the progress of ongoing board business.
 A little transparency on the front end through such invitations could serve to eliminate or at least minimize negative response to difficult and controversial board decisions on the back end.
 Homeowners who attend board meetings have a better appreciation of the decision-making process of the board and all the hard work that goes into it, and can further communicate their observations to other homeowners.

 Once board meeting minutes are approved, the board should make them available on a timely basis.
-In addition to making minutes available in response to homeowner request, the board should upload them to the association’s website and include them as a link on social media.
+In addition to making minutes available in response to homeowner request, the board should upload them to the association’s website.

 Tools: Annual Meeting; Newsletter